Information for Non-degree students:

 Information for Continuing Certificate and MCR students:

-The HIP program will automatically register continuing 1st year certificate students for the core required courses in the 2nd year certificate curriculum, beginning with HIP 514 Molecular and Cellular Approaches to Disease on Oct 1st.More information about the Certificate track
+The HIP program will automatically register continuing 1st year certificate students for the core required courses in the 2nd year certificate curriculum, beginning with HIP 514 Molecular and Cellular Approaches to Disease on September 29th.More information about the Certificate track

 More information about the MCR track.

 All Certificate and MCR students have a course plan that has been entered into Degree Audit.
 Please take a moment to check this plan, particularly if you have veered off the typical course plan.
-This is what I will use to register you in the coming terms.
+This is plan will be used to register you in the coming terms.

 You can access this plan via your student self-serve account in ISIS.
 This is the same location where you review your account information.
 It takes only three clicks from the main menu; click on 'Student Services', click on 'Degree Audit', and then click on 'View Degree Audit'.
 Once you have entered your degree audit, the "worksheet" will show the courses you have taken and what's left to do and the "planner" will show the courses you have planned.